Thanks for your interest in supporting the work I do on HalifaxTrails.ca. The site is funded solely by these methods.

 Clicking on ads throughout the site helps pay for the yearly web hosting fees.
 At a rate of pennies per click, it’s not much but it’s what pays that bill.
 (With enough regular contributions or shop purchases, I’d gladly get rid of the ads).

 Sharing and linking to my pages, as well as “liking”, re-tweeting, commenting and subscribing helps expand my reach.
 All forms of engagement are valuable feedback and a huge boost to algorithmic rankings, and audience growth.

 Thank you for making HalifaxTrails.ca possible!

 Pat Sims-Eastwood (100).

-Thanks to all of you who follow, subscribe, like, share, re-tweet and comment.
-Besides motivating me, your engagement greatly helps increase exposure.
+Thanks to all of you who “follow”, subscribe, “like”, share, re-tweet, and comment.
+Besides motivating me, your actions directly help to expand my reach.
 I genuinely appreciate all of it!